-- s/he is enrolled in at least 25% of the normal full-time study-load for that course; and - s/he is in receipt of one of the following income support payments as detailed below: - One of the following Centrelink benefits: - Parenting Payment (Single); - Disability Support Pension; - Carer Payment; - Special Benefit (as a sole parent, if s/he has a dependent child under 16 years of age); - Widow B Pension (if s/he has a dependent child under 16 years of age); - Widow Allowance (if s/he has a dependent child under 16 years of age); or - One of the following benefits from the Department of Veterans' Affairs: - o Invalidity Service Pension; - o Carer Service Pension; - o Defence Widow/er Pension (if s/he has a dependent child under 16 years of age); - War Widow/er Pension (if s/he has a dependent child under 16 years of age).
+- they are enrolled in at least 25% of the normal full-time study-load for that course; and - they are in receipt of one of the following income support payments as detailed below: - One of the following Centrelink benefits: - Parenting Payment (Single); - Disability Support Pension; - Carer Payment; - Special Benefit (as a sole parent, if they have a dependent child under 16 years of age); - Widow B Pension (if they have a dependent child under 16 years of age); - o Widow Allowance (if they have a dependent child under 16 years of age); or - One of the following benefits from the Department of Veterans' Affairs: - Invalidity Service Pension; - Carer Service Pension; - Defence Widow/er Pension (if they have a dependent child under 16 years of age); - War Widow/er Pension (if they have a dependent child under 16 years of age).

-A student who is qualified for ABSTUDY PES, but whose circumstances are not listed above, may qualify for a two-thirds concessional study-load or a disability concessional study-load if s/he meets the provisions set out in 48.2 or 48.3.
+A student who is qualified for ABSTUDY PES, but whose circumstances are not listed above, may qualify for a two-thirds concessional study-load or a disability concessional study-load if they meet the provisions set out in 48.2 or 48.3.